 - Open Source Friday

 - First Timers Only

 - First Contribution

-In the world of open source software, issues get reported and fixed pretty quickly.
-So, if you want to take on an issue, be sure to try to work on it in a timely manner.
+In the world of open-source software, issues get reported and fixed pretty quickly.
+So, if you want to take on an issue, be sure to try to work on it promptly.

 What to consider before you go open source

 Okay, so you can't wait to start your first OS project.
 Let's go through a few tips that might help you choose what to work on.

 Type of projectAfter you've chosen the language you want to work in, you need to choose the type of project you prefer.
 Choose a topic that interests you.

 Criteria for Choosing A Good Project To Contribute To: